-Adaptation of the rules of meeting and deliberations of general meetings due to the COVID-19 epidemic.
-Article 4 of Order no. 2020-321 of March 25, 2020 and adapting the rules for meetings and deliberations of the meetings and governing bodies of French legal entities and entities without legal personality under private law due to the COVID-19 epidemic, provides that the Shareholders' Meeting may exceptionally be held "behind closed doors" without the shareholders and other persons entitled to attend being physically present.
-These provisions are applicable until April 1, 2020.
+Adaptation of the rules of meeting and deliberations of general meetings due to the COVID-19 pandemic.
+Article 4 of Order no. 2020-321 of March 25, 2020, Adapting the Rules for Meetings and Deliberations of the Meetings and Governing Bodies of French Legal Entities and Entities without Legal Personality under Private Law due to the COVID-19 Epidemic, as amended by Article 2 of Order no. 2020-1497 of December 2, 2020, provides that the Shareholders' Meeting may exceptionally be held "behind closed doors" without the shareholders and other persons entitled to attend being physically present.
+These provisions are applicable until April 1, 2021.